AliKelDev/AliKelDev/README.md

 <div align="center">

-`🎮 The name "Alice" comes from a game I'm developing - stay tuned!` `👾 My profile picture features Kei, a character from my original universe` `🎯 Once JNS launches, I'll be shifting gears to focus on game development for a while`
+`🎮 The name "Alice" comes from a game I'm developing - stay tuned!` `👾 My profile picture represents an element from a game I'm developing` `🎯 Once JNS launches, I'll be shifting gears to focus on game development for a while`
 </div>